Fresheyeball/angular-meetup-animation/README.md

   npm install -g bower
 ```

-(npm is a part of node.js, if you don't have node.js please install it
+(npm is a part of node.js, if you don't have node.js please install it,
 your life in javaScript will improve dramatically)

 Otherwise just install the dependencies like so: